 Pilaf (or pilav, pilau, plov, pulao, polu and palaw) is a rice dish that is cooked in a broth.
-Depending on its origin, it can be accompanied with meat, fish, vegetables, dried fruits or nuts.
-This method of cooking rice is widespread across the globe, and has often been featured on 196 flavors.
+Depending on its origin, rice pilaf can be accompanied with meat, fish, vegetables, dried fruits or nuts.
+This method of cooking rice is widespread across the globe.

 One of the earliest references of pilaf dates back to the time of Alexander the Great in the 3rd century BC.
 When he visited the province of Bactria (Eastern Iran), he was served pilaf at a royal banquet.
 It is said that the soldiers of Alexander the Great then brought the method of preparation of pilaf to Macedonia, and this method then spread out throughout Greece.

 The first person who documented the modern preparation method of rice pilaf was a Persian scholar known by the name of Abu Ali Ibn Sina (Avicenna).
 He used to include recipes in his medical books in the tenth century of our era.
 Uzbeks and Tajiks consider Ibn Sina as the father of modern pilaf.